Elevation: 8,970 ft

 This peak is not in the book.
 Published October 2018

-Peak 8970 (North Nyman Peak) is located at the north end of Andrew Nyman Mountain and is just over 2 miles north of Wilderness Peak.
+Peak 8970 (North Nyman Peak) is located at the north end of Andrew Nyman Mountain and is just over two miles north of Wilderness Peak.
 Andrew Nyman Mountain is a very big mountain and extends for several miles on the west side of Franklin Basin Road.
 It has several peaks and numerous points on its summit ridge.
 USGS Mapleton

 East Shoulder/North Ridge, Class 2

-East Face/East Ridge (Descent), Class 2
+East Face/East Ridge, Class 2

-Same as for the East Shoulder/North Ridge Route.
+Same as for the east shoulder/north ridge

-The East Face is no problem if you stay on its southern half, which is open desert scrub.
+The east face is no problem if you stay on its southern half, which is open desert scrub.
 Its northern half is forested and must be avoided.
-The East Ridge is absolutely DEAD EAST from the summit.
+The east ridge is absolutely DEAD EAST from the summit.
 Notice the location of Point 7989, which is clearly visible from the summit.
 If you can reach Point 7989, you have an easy descent from it to Franklin Basin Road/FSR-406 then a quick hike up the road to its junction with FSR-1112 where you are parked.

 Mountain Range: Bear River Range